 Gabrielle Reid is an English-born Australian writer of contemporary fiction.
-She lives near Lake Macquarie in NSW with her husband, three children and dog.
+She lives near Lake Macquarie in NSW with her husband, three children and two playful kittens.
 Gabrielle began writing as a small child and never stopped.
 She's been dreaming of a writing career since she was seven, but took a few detours along the way.
 Gabrielle holds a Master of Creative Writing and a Bachelor of Arts with Diploma of Education.
 Her first YA novel, The Things We Can't Undo, was released in May 2018 and received the Australian Association of Family Therapist's Book Award in 2019.

 The longer version